 All students must meet the Requirements for the Accelerated Master's Degree Programs (p.
-252)
+264)

 Qualified undergraduate students who plan to earn a master's degree in biomedical engineering may enroll in the Accelerated Master's Program, which enables students to begin working on a master's degree while still an undergraduate.
 Students apply to the program in the second semester of their junior year.
 Following acceptance by the Graduate College, students may take up to nine graduate credits while still an undergraduate.
 Of these, up to six credits can be counted toward both the B.S. and the M.S. degrees.
-This is subject to approval of the student's graduate advisor.
-Students in the program typically begin work toward their master's thesis starting in the summer following their junior year.
+The graduate credits taken prior to completion of the bachelor's must be in graded coursework only; independent study, research credits, internships and practica will not count towards the master's degree.
+In addition, the courses taken must be approved by the student's graduate advisor.